hector6298/kafka_stream_etl_dashboard/docs/manual_deployment.md

 ```

 check in http://localhost:9090/ that spark is running the applications.
 You can see each job beign assigned to different workers.
-Now, allow 2 or 3 minutes to pass while Kafka server assigns partitions to the subscribers and the spark workers do their thing.
+Now, allow 2 or 3 minutes to pass while the Kafka server assigns partitions to the subscribers and the spark workers do their thing.
 This will allow the visualization server to start
 getting the data after it was processed and aggregated.

 Finally, visit http://localhost:10501 to check the streaming dashboard.